Bekey/Gravinull2D/README.md

 - Sadly HardonCollider on it's own does not offer enough features, returning back to Box2d.

 ###### 01/12/2013 - Day 91
 - Finally I managed to write a clean and (hopefully) optimized raycast method.
-It works similar to the previous one used in HardonCollider.
-Check out the difference!
+It works similar to the previous one used in HardonCollider. (*"rewrite entities/raycast.lua (96%)"*)
 - I think this is it guys...
 Time to use LUBE